Public Transport in Helsinki

 Zones and Ticket

-The ticket system in Helsinki public transport is based on the zones, not on the distance travelled.
-That is why you need to validate your ticket only when boarding a vehicle.
-Validation is not necessary if you already know that your ticket is valid, for example, you have a day ticket.
+The ticket system in Helsinki public transport is based on the zones, not the distance travelled.
+That is why you must only validate your ticket when boarding a vehicle.
+Validation is unnecessary if you already know your ticket is valid; for example, you have a day ticket.
 In buses, you need to show the ticket to the driver except on orange-coloured core bus lines.

 Zones

 Helsinki’s public transportation system is divided into several zones, each with its unique fare system.
-The zones, labelled A through D, determine the price of your ticket based on the number of zones you pass through.
+The zones, labelled A through D, determine your ticket price based on the number of zones you pass through.
 You must purchase a ticket for at least two zones to ride public transportation.

-The downtown area is located in Zone A, while Zone B covers the rest of Helsinki and the closest parts of the neighbouring cities.
-If you’re travelling to the airport or other parts of Vantaa, Espoo, or Kauniainen, you’ll need to purchase a ticket including Zone C.
+Zone A covers the downtown area, while Zone B covers the rest of Helsinki and the closest parts of the neighbouring cities.
+If you’re travelling to the airport or other parts of Vantaa, Espoo, or Kauniainen, you’ll need to purchase a ticket that includes Zone C.

 Zones